Hyperelliptic and trigonal modular curves in characteristic $p$: Background and notation

 \section{Background and notation}

 We now set up notation that will be used throughout the paper.
+For a field $k$, we denote the separable closure of $k$ by $k^{sep}$.
 By $X_0(N)$ we denote the classical modular curve parametrizing isomorphism classes of pairs $(E, C)$ of generalized elliptic curves together with a cyclic subgroup $C$ of order $N$.
 We will call a divisor $d>1$ of $N$ an \textit{Atkin-Lehner divisor} if $(d,N/d)=1$.
-For any Atkin-Lehner divisor $d$ of $N$ the \textit{Atkin-Lehner involution} $w_d$ acts on $(E,C)$ by sending it to $(E/C,E[N]/C)$.
+For any Atkin-Lehner divisor $d$ of $N$, with $N=dm$, the \textit{Atkin-Lehner involution} $w_d$ acts on a point $x\in Y_0(n)$, where $x$ corresponds to $(E,C_d,C_{m})$ with $C_d$ and $C_m$ being cyclic groups of order $d$ and $m$, to the point $w_d(x)$, corresponding to $(E/C_d,E[d]/C_d,(C_{m}+C_d)/C_d)$.
 The Atkin-Lehner involutions form a subgroup of $\Aut(X_0(N))$ isomorphic to $(\Z/2\Z)^{\omega(N)}$, where $\omega(N)$ is the number of prime divisors of $N$.
 The curve $X_0(N)$ and all its Atkin-Lehner involutions are defined over $\Q$.
 The quotient $X_0(N)/w_N$ is denoted by $X_0^+(N)$ and the quotient of $X_0(N)$ by the whole group of Atkin-Lehner involutions is denoted by $X_0^*(N)$.

 The number of the ramification points $\nu(d, N)$ of the map $X_0(N)\rightarrow X_0(N)/w_d$ will be given in terms of class numbers of imaginary quadratic fields (see \Cref{lem:ramification_formula} and \Cref{prop:conditions}).
 We give the relevant data, which is taken from \cite{Watkins2004}, about quadratic imaginary fields of class number up to $100$ in \Cref{appendix}